 Using AI-based lead scoring and routing, you can automatically distribute leads to the most qualified VAR for each deal.
 Leads get sent through texts or emails, enabling sellers to reach out within minutes.
 Our platform can easily integrate with your VAR’s CRM or partner portal so you can have total visibility on their deals without adding any software to anyone’s stack.
 Send a test lead and see how.

 If you want to hear more about how Lead Assign can help your VARs sell more and close faster, we’d love to talk with you.
-See your potential success with the Power of Automation or Schedule a Call with one of our specialists to get started.
+See your potential success with the Power of Automation to get started.

 Qualifying complex lead workflows saves time, ensures lead acceptance, and increases close rates.
 Without visibility to your channel management workflows, you’re flying blind.